- All DLLs are important, so when rundll32.exe is missing in Windows 10, measures need to be taken.

 Rundll32.exe error can cause certain problems on your PC.
 Speaking of this error, users reported the following issues:

-- Rundll32.exe error Windows 10, Windows 8, Windows 7 – This error can appear on any version of Windows, including Windows 8 and Windows 7.
-Even if you’re not using Windows 10, you should be able to apply most of our solutions to your Windows 8 or Windows 7 PC.
+- Rundll32.exe error Windows 10 and prior– This error can appear on any version of Windows, including prior versions.
+Even if you’re not using Windows 10, you should be able to apply most of our solutions.

 - Rundll32.exe virus, error in pen drive – If you’re getting this error while connecting a pen drive, it’s possible that your pen drive is infected with malware.
 To fix the problem, use your antivirus tool and perform a detailed scan of your pen drive.